 The European Union (Withdrawal) Act

 On 25 April 2018, the Welsh and UK Governments published an Intergovernmental Agreement (PDF, 125KB) on the EU Withdrawal Bill (now Act) and the establishment of common frameworks.
 The Agreement allows devolved legislatures to legislate on any areas within their powers.
-However, it also places restrictions on the 24 devolved areas highlighted in the framework analysis above, which are under discussion.
-The Agreement further sets out the political undertakings in relation to creating legislative common frameworks.
+However, it also placed restrictions on the 24 devolved areas highlighted in the framework analysis above, which were under discussion.
+The Agreement further set out the political undertakings in relation to creating legislative common frameworks.

-The Act also requires the UK Government to report to the UK Parliament relating to common frameworks:
+The Act also required the UK Government to report to the UK Parliament relating to common frameworks:

 The Senedd and common frameworks

-The Climate Change, Environment and Rural Affairs Committee published a report (PDF, 379KB) on UK common frameworks relating to agriculture and environment in July 2018.
+The Climate Change, Environment and Rural Affairs Committee published a report on UK common frameworks relating to agriculture and environment in July 2018.

-The External Affairs and Additional Legislation Committee has held frequent scrutiny sessions with Welsh and UK Government ministers to scrutinise the process of framework creation.
-The Committee will continue to hold these sessions.
+The External Affairs and Additional Legislation Committee held frequent scrutiny sessions with Welsh and UK Government ministers to scrutinise the process of framework creation.

 On Monday 14 January 2019, the Committee held an expert panel evidence session on the development of common UK policy frameworks and legislating for Brexit.
 This was followed up with a further expert panel evidence session on 17 June 2019, focussing on the scrutiny of common UK policy frameworks.

-In response, the Committee received a technical briefing from Welsh Government officials at their meeting on 20 May 2019, and the Counsel General and Brexit Minister followed this up with a letter to the Chair on 24 May 2019.
+In response, the Committee received a technical briefing from Welsh Government officials at its meeting on 20 May 2019, and the Counsel General and Brexit Minister followed this up with a letter (PDF, 460KB) to the Chair on 24 May 2019.